Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Discussion

-Optical absorption with 1.2 eV photon energy in 1T’-\ce{TaTe2} involves dipole-allowed charge-transfer transitions which depopulate bonding states and populate non-bonding states of the $b$-axis trimers above the Fermi level.
-This weakens the original charge-disproportionation between Ta sites within these trimers, thus triggering the ``melting" of the (${3\times3}$) order.
-The calculations also identified several strongly coupled phonons around 2.7 THz and 1.8 THz that are expected to be set into motion after optical charge transfer excitation, including breathing modes of the Te octahedra around the Ta ions as well as displacement modes of the Ta ions along the trimer axes.
+Optical absorption in 1T’-\ce{TaTe2} involves mainly two kinds of dipole-allowed charge-transfer transitions (see Suppl.
+Note 1): promoting either Te $p$ to Ta anti-bonding states (type-I), or depopulating bonding states while populating non-bonding states of the $b$-axis trimers above the Fermi level (type-II).
+Photo-excitation around 1.2 eV chiefly involves the latter, which weakens the original charge-disproportionation between Ta sites within these trimers, thus triggering the ``melting" of the (${3\times3}$) order.
+The calculations also identified several strongly coupled phonons, including a mode around 2.7 THz involving Te motions and displacements of the Ta ions along the trimer axes that may be set into motion after optical charge transfer excitation.
 This predicts a cooperative mechanism for photo-induced trimer cluster dissolution in \ce{TaTe2}, which can be addressed in future diffraction studies with higher temporal resolution and time-resolved diffuse scattering to directly track the phonon modes participating in the transformation.

-Our study hence represents the first ultrafast measurement of \ce{TaTe2}, utilising short MeV-scale electron bunches to resolve a picosecond atomic-scale melting of its intriguing trimer clusters and the subsequent thermalisation into a hot (${3\times3}$) superstructure phase.
+Our study hence represents the first ultrafast measurement of \ce{TaTe2}, utilising short MeV electron bunches to resolve a picosecond atomic-scale melting of its intriguing trimer clusters and the subsequent thermalisation into a hot (${3\times3}$) superstructure phase.
 In these and other \ce{MTe2} systems (where M = transition metal), changes in the lattice structure are linked to anomalous changes in conductivity and magnetic susceptibility.
 The light-driven toggle and recovery seen here to occur between different lattice symmetries may thus enable applications, e.g. for ultrafast switching.
 Moreover, the associated trimer dynamics in this material opens the possibility for control of the related electronic modulations in \ce{TaTe2} on even faster time scales.